australasian-computer-music-association/acma-jekyll/acma-list.md

 The mailing list is the best way to keep in contact with the association and to communicate with our members.

 ACMA membership includes composers, performers, educators, researchers, computer scientists and others with an interest any aspect of the many forms of electronic music.

-Currently you do not need to be a member to subscribe to the list.
+Non-members may subscribe and post to the list but we require a real name in the subscription form.
+Subscriptions requests without a clear connection to computer music may be refused.

 To join, change your digest settings, or unsubscribe, click [here.](https://lists.computermusic.org.au/mailman/listinfo/acma-l)